AFlach/chARpack.github.io/src/routes/development/00-getting_started/01-installation.md

 All these features should also appear with the tag "Version x.x.x currently installed"; this does not always work for MRTK3 packages.
 Usually, it should be sufficient to use the newest (non-prerelease) version.
 If you encounter any errors here, check for the correct package version on GitHub in `Packages > manifest.json`.
 Click **Get Features** and confirm that step by clicking **Import**.

-### OpenBabel
+### OpenBabel and NuGet
-In the current version of chARpack, OpenBabel should automatically be downloaded and installed if it is not already found on the system.
+In the current version of chARpack, OpenBabel and NuGet should automatically be downloaded and installed if it is not already found on the system.
 <!-- If this is unsuccessful for some reason, you may need to perform a manual installation:

 For server support of OpenBabel please install the <a href="https://github.com/openbabel/openbabel/releases/latest" target="_blank">latest</a> version (x64 exe).